Action plan update

 The action plan continues to reflect the importance of a life course approach across the six priority areas for action and the three platforms for change established in the Victorian public health and wellbeing plan 2015-2019.
 Visit the action plan update section for updated information on the areas for action during the final two years of the plan.

 On 1 September 2015 the Minister for Health released the Victorian public health and wellbeing plan 2015–2019.

 The Public Health and Wellbeing Act 2008 requires the Minister for Health to prepare a State public health and wellbeing plan every four years from September 2011.

-The vision of the Victorian public health and wellbeing plan 2015-2019 is for a Victoria free of the avoidable burden of disease and injury so that all Victorians can enjoy the highest attainable standards of health, wellbeing, and participation at every age.
+The vision of the plan is for a Victoria free of the avoidable burden of disease and injury so that all Victorians can enjoy the highest attainable standards of health, wellbeing, and participation at every age.

-The Victorian public health and wellbeing plan 2015-2019 outlines the government’s key priorities over the next four years to improve the health and wellbeing of all Victorians, particularly the most disadvantaged.
+The plan outlines the government’s key priorities to improve the health and wellbeing of all Victorians, particularly the most disadvantaged.

-As many chronic disease and injuries are preventable, the plan focuses on encouraging healthy living from the early years and all throughout life.
+As many chronic disease and injuries are preventable, the plan focuses on supporting healthy living from the early years and throughout life.

 The health and wellbeing priorities for 2015–2019 are: